-This gives them control over how to allocate the policy proceeds — e.g., for debt paydown, living expenses, or investment in the markets.
+This gives them control over allocating the policy proceeds — e.g., for debt paydown, living expenses, or investment in the markets.

 The risk of the lump sum payment option is that the beneficiary spends the money too quickly.

-The purpose of life insurance is to cover future financial obligations, such as tuition expenses for children or income for retirement, and if the beneficiary spends the money prematurely, the policy’s intent may not be realized.
+Life insurance aims to cover future financial obligations, such as tuition expenses for children or income for retirement.
+If the beneficiary spends the money prematurely, the policy’s intent may not be realized.

-Under this second life settlement option, the life insurance company holds the policy proceeds in an interest-bearing account and makes interest payments to the beneficiary each month.
+Next is the interest-only settlement option — the life insurance company holds the policy proceeds in an interest-bearing account and makes interest payments to the beneficiary each month.

-The original proceeds are kept in the account until withdrawn by the beneficiary, which he or she can do at any time.
+With the interest settlement option, the original proceeds are kept in the account until the beneficiary withdraws, which they can do at any time.

-The third of these life insurance settlement options is to leave all of your policy proceeds with the insurer, including interest earned.
+The third of the settlement options for life insurance policies is to leave all of your policy proceeds with the insurer, including interest earned.

-The earned interest accumulates and grows alongside the original sum and is reduced only when the beneficiary makes withdrawals, which he or she can do at any point.
+The earned interest accumulates and grows alongside the original sum and is reduced only when the beneficiary makes withdrawals, which they can do at any point.

 This can be particularly attractive because your money inside a life insurance account grows tax-free.
-If you were to receive the death benefit in a lump sum payment and then invest it, you would have to pay both capital gains tax and income tax when you withdraw the money.
+If you receive the death benefit in a lump sum payment and then invest it, you must pay both capital gains tax and income tax when you withdraw the money.

-Under the fixed period option, the beneficiary receives the death benefit over a specific period of time (e.g., 20 years).
+Under the fixed-period settlement option, the beneficiary receives the death benefit over a specific period of time (e.g., 20 years).

 As with all of these options, the death benefit would sit in an interest-bearing account and would grow by the interest earned and decrease by the amount of the fixed payments made to the beneficiary.

-This may be a good idea if you have regular payments (e.g., mortgage payments) that need to be made AND the interest you are earning on the death benefit exceeds the interest you are paying on the debt.
-The two timeframes can be matched such that your monthly death benefit payment goes to monthly payment on the debt that you owe.
+This may be a good idea if you have regular payments (e.g., mortgage payments) that need to be made, AND the interest you are earning on the death benefit exceeds the interest you are paying on the debt.
+The two timeframes can be matched such that your monthly death benefit payment goes to the monthly payment on the debt you owe.

-Note that, with this option, the beneficiary can increase or decrease the payment amount (or changes settlement options entirely) at any time.
+Note that, with fixed amount life insurance, the beneficiary can increase or decrease the payment amount (or change settlement options entirely) at any time.

-The sixth of these life insurance settlement options, as its name suggests, is to receive payments for the rest of your life.
+The sixth of these life insurance settlement options is the life income settlement option, which means the client receives payments for the rest of their life.
 You can think of this as a life annuity.

-The payment amount is set based on the beneficiary’s age and estimated life expectancy.
+The payment amount is based on the beneficiary’s age and estimated life expectancy.

 This option prevents the beneficiary from spending the policy proceeds prematurely.
 And instead, it guarantees them lifetime income for living expenses, debt paydown, and similar expenses.

-Note that once the beneficiary chooses this option, he cannot change his mind nor can he make early withdrawals.
+Note that once the beneficiary chooses this option, he cannot change his mind or withdraw early.

-With this option, the policy proceeds are converted to an annuity, which pays the beneficiary for a set period that is based on the beneficiary’s life expectancy.
+With this option, the policy proceeds are converted to an annuity, which pays the beneficiary for a set period based on the beneficiary’s life expectancy.

-Payments continue for that period of time whether or not the beneficiary lives.
-Any remaining funds go to a designated second individual or to the beneficiary’s estate.
+With life with period certain settlement option, the payments continue for that period of time whether or not the beneficiary lives.
+Any remaining funds go to a designated second individual or the beneficiary’s estate.

 Payments are structured as an annuity that pays out over the lifetimes of both individuals.
-Any amount remaining after the second spouse dies goes to a designated third beneficiary, usually a child of the couple.
+Any amount remaining after the second spouse dies goes to a designated third beneficiary, usually the couple’s child.

-An important factor to consider when choosing a settlement option is how the payments you receive will be treated for tax purposes.
+When choosing settlement options in life insurance, an important factor is how your payments will be treated for tax purposes.

-Many life insurance concepts are easier than they seem at first glance.
+All of these are settlement options for life insurance.
+You will notice that some concepts are more straightforward than they seem at first glance.

-However, for life insurance settlement options, there is real complexity here, and therefore, it may be best to speak with a life insurance agent before choosing an option.
+However, there is real complexity here, so it may be best to speak with a life insurance agent before choosing an option.

 The GetSure Team